openxla/shardy/docs/sharding_representation.md

 // Since "y" is explicitly replicated, it can't be used to shard the 2nd
 // dimension that is open.
 However, "z" is implicitly replicated so it can be
+// used to shard any dimension. "z" doesn't shard any dimension here, so the
-// used to shard that dimension.
-The local shape of this tensor (i.e. the
+// local shape of this tensor (i.e. the shape on a single device), would be
+// tensor<2x8xf32>.
-// shape on a single device), would be tensor<2x8xf32>. sharding<@mesh_xyz, [{"x"}, {?}], replicated={"y"}> : tensor<4x8xf32>
+sharding<@mesh_xyz, [{"x"}, {?}], replicated={"y"}> : tensor<4x8xf32>
 ```